Gilroy Halloween party homicide victim ID’d; 1 arrested

 A photo of the Halloween party’s invitation is circulating on social media.
 The invitation says “BYOB.
 MUST BE 18 or older.
 Security enforced!
 RSVP to Ben.”

+City officials said Calderon is one of at least two shooting suspects.

 On a GoFundMe page set up for Macias, community members left messages of grief.
-One teacher wrote that the victim tried hard in school.
+One teacher wrote that Macias tried hard in school.

 The teacher wrote, “He was a good kid who needed someone to believe in him.
 I remember him studying really hard to earn an A on his schoolwork.
 I made a HUGE deal out of it.
 I saw great things for him.
 He always had a smile, was always respectful to me.
 I hope he rests well.”